 Whether you’re looking to download images to your computer, charge the camera using a computer’s USB, or manage your X100V’s camera settings, there’s a good chance you’ll need a USB cable.

 The X100V comes with one.
-If you need a spare or replacement, you’re looking for a cable that has a Type-C USB connector to go into the camera’s port.1
+If you need a spare or replacement, you’re looking for a cable that has a Type-C USB connector to go into the camera’s port.

-- 10Gbps Data Transfer: Supports SuperSpeed data transmission (send or receive an HD movie in as little as...
+- 10Gbps Data Transfer: Supports SuperSpeed data transfer technology (send or receive HD movie in less than...

-- Versatile Power: For laptops, phones, tablets and more.
-Compatible with Qualcomm Quick Charge 3.0.
+- Versatile power: cable for laptops, phones, tablets, and more.
+Compatible with Qualcomm Quick Charge 3.0...

 What connector is on the other end of the cable will depend on your computer.
 The traditional standard is known as a Type-A connector.
 Newer computers are using USB-C, which is smaller.